 It isn’t easy to separate all the physical, mental, or psychological factors because they are interlinked.
 However, the three most common factors are psychological factors – attitude, motivation, and perception.

 Attitude is the tendency to behave in a particular way in a certain situation.
 Attitudes are influenced by the prevailing health and safety culture within the organization, the commitment of the management, the individual’s experience, and the influence of the peer group.
 Peer group pressure is a particularly important factor among young people.
 Health and safety training must be designed with this in mind by using examples or case studies relevant to them.
-Behavior may be changed by training, the formulation and enforcement of safety rules, and meaningful consultation – attitude change often follows.
+Behavior may be changed by training, formulating and enforcing safety rules, and meaningful consultation – attitude change often follows.

 Your attitude at work can greatly impact your health and safety.
 A positive attitude can help you stay alert and focused, while a negative attitude can lead to carelessness and accidents.